home help

 First conceived in 1981, a single 12-piece puzzle made its public debut in the local village newsletter as a print-and-play puzzle.
 A mass distribution that reached about 100 households.

-In late 1997 the classic four tile-puzzles were designed and launched right here at clickmazes, as interactive puzzles in applet form.
+In late 1997 the classic four tile-puzzles were designed and launched here at clickmazes, as interactive puzzles in applet form.
 They were accessible right up until 2016 when the last few browsers finally pulled the plug on applet support.
+The image on the left is an illustration of the applet running locally, on MacOS, using the java appletviewer utility.

 In 2002 we branched out and decided to construct several sets of physical tile-puzzles using printed paper stuck onto MDF.
 The original four puzzles from 1997, plus a small yellow puzzle.